Buying & Installing Bike Racks

-BikePGH is the first Advocate Dealer for Dero bike racks in the country, meaning a portion of your purchase goes towards supporting our work and creating safer streets for biking and walking in Allegheny County’s urban core.
+BikePGH is an Advocate Dealer for Dero bike racks; meaning a portion of your purchase goes towards supporting our work and creating safer streets for biking and walking in Allegheny County’s urban core.

 Fortunately for us, Dero makes some of the industry’s most trusted products that are used throughout the world (they’re the company that the City of Pittsburgh and all the Universities purchase most of their bike racks from).
 They’re one of the largest bike rack manufacturers in the country, and they’re generous supporters of BikePGH.
 Check out their catalogue to find something that works for you.

 If you have any questions, give BikePGH a call at (412) 325-4334 or email email@example.com.
 We can even come out to your site for consultation.
 Below are some ballpark prices to get you started.
 Prices do not include shipping and handling and are subject to change.
 Click on the images to enlarge.
 Bulk discounts may be available.

 - Will the rack(s) be on public or private property?
 If you are placing the rack in the public right-of-way the process you must submit a bike rack permit.

 - Pick the right rack.
 Not all bike racks are created equal.
 Different spaces and uses will require different types of bike parking.
 To make useful, efficient, desirable places to park bikes your facility should provide the following: